jamesdsmyth/lets-grow/README.md

 ### Future

-Create a store using Firebase to allow the data to persist, especially when you have started to grow the plants!
+Create a store using Firebase to which would then allow users to create an account, login and check their currently growing items.